cgccomeau/Gini-In-A-Bottle/README.md

 ![화면 캡처 2021-04-26 205953](https://user-images.githubusercontent.com/44009995/116169284-669f7000-a6d2-11eb-807d-594f6873f02c.png)

 We speculate that the PCA transformed data performed inferior to the original data because the inner workings of the Neural Network algorithm somehow conflicted with how PCA transformed the original data.
 However, it was interesting to find that the same parameters worked the best in both datasets.

-### K-Nearest Neighbors

-We are currently working on how to run and fit this algorithm onto our data.

 ## Discussion